n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.executeworkflowtrigger.md

 ---
-title: Execute Workflow Trigger node - n8n Documentation
+title: Execute Workflow trigger
-description: Documentation for the Execute Workflow Trigger node in n8n, a workflow automation platform.
+description: Documentation for the Execute Workflow trigger node in n8n, a workflow automation platform.
 Includes guidance on usage, and links to examples.
 ---

-# Execute Workflow Trigger
+# Execute Workflow trigger

 Use this node to start a workflow in response to another workflow.
 It should be the first node in the workflow.